 - Fruits and Vegetables.
 Yes you know you should eat them, but you really should!
 Make a goal of adding 5 fruits or vegetables to your diet now.
 If that’s too much, maybe start with 2 or 3 and work your way up.
 Not only are you adding a bunch of heart-protecting vitamins, minerals, and natural antioxidants to your system, you are increasing fiber – which reduces cholesterol.
 Ever wondered why exactly?
 Fiber helps drag bile acids (which contain cholesterol) out of your intestines so you can, well, happily flush it away.

 - Carbs.
 The low-carb/no-carb craze drives me crazy.
 It is not great for your health for many reasons that I don’t have time to get into here…perhaps another future post.
 The key is to replace any refined carbs (white bread, sugar, etc) with complex carbs.
 Complex carbs are whole grains, fruit, vegetables, legumes, and some dairy products.
 When you cut carbs, you are cutting a plethora of heart-benefitting nutrients.
-See my post on counting carbs if you are curious about appropriate portions http://elissanutrition.wordpress.com/2010/03/13/counting-carbs/
+If you want to learn about how to properly portion your carbs, my recorded webinar will clear up all the misinformation out there.

 - Don’t smoke.
 Easier said than done for some, but just don’t.
 Even if your diet could use a lot of work, quitting smoking alone would do wonders for every aspect of your health.
 After all, it doubles to quadruples your heart disease risk and it accounts for 1/5 cardiac-related deaths.
 Plus quitting makes food taste better….